vertica/VerticaPy/docs/Documentation Generation.md

 ## Generating the doc

-If you run the ``refresh.sh`` script, that should generate the documentation on its own.
+Running the ``refresh.sh`` script will generate the documentation on its own.

 But if there are issues, then you can run the contents of that refresh script line by line: